 12. Do not dispose of anything that may be salvageable.
 Try to store this separately, and do obtain assistance from a specialist damage management company.

-13. If the premises are now uninhabitable and will be left unattended, secure them.
-This will prevent further loss or damage.
+13. If the premises will be left unattended, secure them to prevent further loss or damage.

 14. If you’re a tenant, contact your landlord, via the managing agent if appropriate, as soon as possible to advise of the position and request they take necessary immediate action.
 You cannot start to recover your business until the building you trade from has been dried and repaired.

 15. If the premises are uninhabitable, try to locate suitable local alternative premises, if possible.
 You will be able to continue temporary trading from these.

 16. Try to reallocate internal resources from unaffected areas of the business.
 This may help you to maintain future sales.

 17. Contact customers to advise them of the position, especially where immediate supply of promised orders is affected and now no longer possible.
 You should seek to reassure them for a longer-term position.